-Figure \ref{fg_cartoon_decode2} shows a cartoon-like scheme of \decode.
-In brief, we firstly compute the star formation rate-halo accretion rate (SFR-HAR) relation via abundance matching between the dark matter HAR function and the SFR function, with the latter derived from observed luminosity functions.
+Figure \ref{fg_cartoon_decode2} shows a schematic of \decode.
+In brief, we first compute the star formation rate-halo accretion rate (SFR-HAR) relation via abundance matching between the dark matter HAR function and the SFR function; the latter is derived from observed luminosity functions.
 Secondly, galaxies are assigned with a SFR as a function of redshift via the SFR-HAR relation following the mass accretion history of their host haloes, and their star formation is quenched following the tested quenching recipe.
 Finally, we make our predictions for the galaxy SMF, quenched fraction and SMHM relation, and we compare them with the same quantities derived from independent and distinct data sets.

-In the build-up of the stellar mass growths, \decode is inspired by various semi-empirical models in the literature (e.g., \citealt{moster_2018, behroozi_2019}).
-However, the approach presented here is significantly distinct from previous attempts in two main respects: 1) firstly, our method relies on the direct connection between the galaxy SFR and the HAR (and not, e.g., halo circular velocity), which is a physically grounded assumption and indeed also seen in hydrodynamical simulations, as discussed in Sect. \ref{sec_tng_test}; 2) secondly, the SFR-HAR relation is derived from abundance matching techniques at any given redshift, thus bypassing any heavy fitting and minimizing the input assumptions and parameters.
-Our methodology is closer to the one devised in the semi-empirical model TOPSEM, presented in \citet{boco_2023}, although it still differs from it in some crucial aspects. \decode avoids the initialization of galaxies through an input SMF at redshift $z=0$, as it builds up the stellar mass directly integrating the star formation rate across time, rather than using the specific SFR.
+In the build-up of the stellar mass growths, \decode is inspired by various semi-empirical models in the literature (e.g. \citealt{moster_2018, behroozi_2019}).
+However, the approach presented here is significantly distinct from previous attempts in two main respects.
+Firstly, our method relies on the direct connection between the galaxy SFR and the HAR (and not, e.g. halo circular velocity), which is a physically grounded assumption and indeed also seen in hydrodynamical simulations, as discussed in Sect. \ref{sec_tng_test}.
+Secondly, the SFR-HAR relation is derived from abundance matching techniques at any given redshift, thus bypassing any heavy fitting and minimizing the input assumptions and parameters.
+Our methodology is closer to the one devised in the semi-empirical model TOPSEM, presented in \citet{boco_2023}, although it still differs from it in some crucial aspects. \decode avoids the initialization of galaxies through an input SMF at redshift $z=0$ as it builds up the stellar mass directly integrating the star formation rate across time rather than using the specific SFR.
 Moreover, in the present rendition of \decode, quenched galaxies are not empirically assigned as input in the model, as in TOPSEM, but they are progressively generated through time via some physically motivated recipe (Fig. \ref{fg_cartoon_decode2}) which can then be tested against observations.
 In this work we assume star formation is halted uniquely by halo quenching.